DrGnNatsu/Obsidian-Note/Operating System/Chapter 5 - Concurrency - Mutual Exclusion and Synchronization.md

 - **Chief Characteristics**:
 	- Local data variables are accessible only by the monitor's procedures.
 	- A process enters the monitor by invoking one of its procedures.
-	- **Only one process may be executing in the monitor at a time**, providing implicit mutual exclusion.
+	- **Only one process can execute in the monitor at a time**, providing implicit mutual exclusion.
 ## Synchronization in Monitors
 - Synchronization is achieved using **condition variables** within the monitor.
 - **cwait(c)**: Suspends the execution of the calling process on condition `c`.
 The monitor is now available for another process.